Penydarren: Penydarren House

 After Samuel Homfray came to South Wales, and establishing the Penydarren Ironworks, he won a bet with Richard Crawshay, and with the proceeds built Penydarren House in 1786 on the site of the Roman fort.
 It was during the construction that workmen first found Roman bricks and the remains of a tessellated pavement.
 Developed on a site opposite the works, but "sufficiently removed from the town by the extent of the pleasure grounds, and contains all the conveniences and the luxuries requisite for a family of wealth and importance," Homfray was waited on by servants who were dressed in a scarlet and buff livery, while he was driven everywhere in a coach and four horses.

 In 1800, Homfray married Jane Morgan, daughter of Sir Charles Morgan, 1st Baronet of Tredegar House, and thus obtained a favorable lease of mineral land at Tredegar, where he established the Tredegar Ironworks.
 In 1813 he was appointed High Sheriff of Monmouthshire and in 1818, returned as Member of Parliament for Stafford borough.

 Penydarren House was requisitioned by the UK Government at the start of World War II, it was handed over to the Ministry of Works in 1943.
-The house was demolished in 1957, and after a period of archeological excavation of the Roman fort, the site was redeveloped as the present day housing community.
+The house was demolished in 1957, and after a period of archaeological excavation of the Roman fort, the site was redeveloped as the present day housing community.

 The "Pen-y-Darren" locomotive

-In 1802, Homfray commissioned engineer Richard Trevithick to build built one of his high-pressure steam engines to drive a hammer at the Penydarren Ironworks.
+In 1802, Homfray commissioned engineer Richard Trevithick to build one of his high-pressure steam engines to drive a hammer at the Penydarren Ironworks.
 With the assistance of works engineer Rees Jones, Trevithick mounted the engine on wheels and turned it into a locomotive.
 In 1803, Trevithick sold the patents for his locomotives to Homfray.

 Homfray was so impressed with Trevithick's locomotive that he made another bet with Crawshay, this time for 500 guineas (£525), that Trevithick's steam locomotive could haul 10 tons of iron along the Merthyr Tydfil Tramroad from Penydarren (51.750825°N 3.375761°W) to Abercynon (51.645567°N 3.324233°W), a distance of 9+3/4 mi.
 Amid great interest from the public, on 21 February 1804 it successfully carried 11.24 tons of coal, five wagons and 70 men over the full distance, in 4 hours and 5 minutes, at an average speed of 2.4 mi/h.
 As well as Homfray, Crawshay, and the passengers, other witnesses included Mr. Giddy, a respected patron of Trevithick, and an 'engineer from the Government'.
 The latter was probably a safety inspector, who would have been particularly interested in the boiler's ability to withstand high steam pressures.

 In modern Merthyr, behind the monument to Trevithick's locomotive, is a stone wall, which is the sole remainder of the former boundary wall of Penydarren House.